JasonOuyang8000/CityInvest/README.md

 ## Goal
 1. Create a land grid with 4 plots of land.
 User can buy buildings when clicked on the plot. (occupied/not occupied).
 2. Have a Buy Buildings Menu Modal.
-A minimum of 3 resource making buildings and one gold making buildings for user to choose. (random risk alogrithm for how the gold is gained)
+A minimum of 3 resource making buildings and one gold making buildings for user to choose.
 3. Have a Global Time.
-4. Have a Market Menu Modal.
-(Algorithm to set diminish prices) Allows User to sell/buy a specified resource for gold (vice versa).
-Sets a timer after every buy/sell to prevent user from buying/selling.
+4. Have a Buy Villagers Modal.
 5. Have a reset option.
 6. Hae a stats modal at the every end to show how well you did, and if you win or lose.

 ## Stretch Goals
 1. Allow user to buy more plots of land.
 2. Have more resource buildings and gold making buildings to make game more interesting.
-(More random risk algorithms for how gold is gained)
 3. Buildings once placed can finally be sold for gold.
-(Except for resource ones)
 4. Find a better strategy to make the game more fun
-5. Replace current visual buildings with Isometric graphics.
-Make the game more visually appealing.

 ## WireFrames
 ### Wireframe One (A Example Play) https://miro.com/app/board/o9J_lO8MDSo=/